 Dr. Anupam Kharbanda from Children's Minnesota conducted a study to examine how an electronic clinical decision support tool could reduce the use of computed tomography (CT) and ultrasound in diagnosing children with appendicitis.

 January 1, 1970, 12 a.m. – 12 a.m., Minneapolis

 Children’s Minnesota supports health professionals throughout the Upper Midwest who provide emergency and trauma care to children in several ways.

 At Children’s Minnesota, our staff understands how stressful an emergency visit can be.
 We’ll do our best to reduce anxiety for you and your child.

 Our emergency care team is the largest and most experienced in treating childhood injuries and acute illness in the region.

-Whether you and your child come to us with a high fever or by ambulance after an accident, we’re ready to help.
-Take a minute to learn more about what we can do.
+Whether your child comes to us with a high fever or by ambulance after an accident, we’re ready to help.
+Take a minute to learn more about what we can do at Children's Minnesota.

-At Children’s Minnesota, we have more than 90,000 visits to our emergency rooms each year.
+At Children’s Minnesota, we have approximately 90,000 visits to our emergency rooms each year.
 In fact, we care for more pediatric emergency and trauma patients than any other health care system in our region.

 Caring for children is a privilege.
 And, we always do our best to live up to it.
 That’s why, whether it’s for a flu vaccination or a brain tumor, we will never stop trying to develop better ways to treat children.
 We will continually reimagine what it means to provide the best health care.